-I walk through the memories of the Netherlands, as I pinched myself and I really had to ask myself, am I back home?
+I walk through the memories of the Netherlands.
+I pinched myself and I really had to ask myself, am I back home?
 Did I really visit this blessed country?
-I did not buy much souvenirs this time as I only brought back my memories of this blessed trip with me.
+I did not buy much souvenirs this time.
+I only brought back my memories of this blessed trip with me.

-They had taken this idea from Mrs. Boon-Van Der Strap who had been involved in another project which had patients of tuberculosis get treatment and study at the same place.
+They had taken this idea from Mrs. Boon-Van Der Strap who had been involved in another project.
+The project had patients of tuberculosis get treatment and study at the same place.
 Only a soul with humanity would know how it feels to give back to the society you live within.
 I can only compare it with the air we breathe in, being pure and clean.
-Love is the complete miracle of the eternal soul, where there is only giving and nothing is measured by give and take, but complete pleasure of the given.
+Love is the complete miracle of the eternal soul.
+There is only giving and nothing is measured by give and take, but complete pleasure of the given.

-Madurodam is an amusement park located in Scheveningen, The Hague, the Netherlands where complete replica models of all Dutch buildings and architecture are made in a scale of 1:25.
+Madurodam is an amusement park located in Scheveningen, The Hague, the Netherlands.
+Complete replica models of all Dutch buildings and architecture are made in a scale of 1:25 in Madurodam.
 Proceeds from this park go to different charities throughout the Netherlands.

 This park was created to honor a son who had fought for his country.
-George Maduro had fought the Nazi Occupation and was captured and had died in the Dachau Concentration Camp in 1945.
+George Maduro had fought the Nazi Occupation, was captured, and died in the Dachau Concentration Camp in 1945.
 In 1946, this son of the Netherlands was awarded “Military Order of William,” the highest and oldest decoration within the Kingdom of the Netherlands.

-Today, all the children of the Netherlands and all around the world can walk through this amazing park and not only see the whole country in a miniature version all within a day, but also keep these memories alive as they can take the 3D miniature version of themselves home with them.
+Today, all the children of the Netherlands and all around the world can walk through this amazing park.
+They can not only see the whole country in a miniature version all within a day, but also keep these memories alive as they can take the 3D miniature version of themselves home with them.

 As I had walked through this amazing place, I knew the different schools within The Hague and youth from all different schools are involved within the disbursement committee of Madurodam.
 This group also handles charities and different activities.

-How blessed are the souls of the founders of this park as they have kept alive love throughout time.
+The souls of the founders of this park are blessed.
+They have kept alive love throughout time.
 They have not only kept their son’s memories alive but given so much love and pleasure to every single child or adult who but visit this park.

-I loved this sacred park and I could feel the love of George Maduro’s parents and as I left this park, through my words may you too feel the love of a parent every time you too visit this park.
+I loved this sacred park.
+I could feel the love of George Maduro’s parents.
+As I left this park, through my words may you too feel the love of a parent every time you too visit this park.